 - Studies show that foods raised with industrial farming methods are less nutritious than those from traditional farms

-The Earthwise Team
+The Earthwise Committee

 To help inform healthy food choices, the Environmental Working Group has developed lists of the worst and best foods in terms of pesticide residue.
 We recommend that you consider these lists when purchasing your food.